Distributed Wasserstein Barycenters via Displacement Interpolation: Introduction

-To the best of our knowledge, there is only a recent and growing literature on distributed algorithms for Wasserstein barycenters.
-The idea of computing Wasserstein barycenters in a distributed way was first studied by Bishop and Doucet~\cite{ANB-AD:14}.
+\paragraph*{Distributed algorithms for Wasserstein barycenters} To the best of our knowledge, there is only a recent and growing literature on distributed algorithms for Wasserstein barycenters.
+The idea of computing Wasserstein barycenters in a distributed way was first pioneered by Bishop and Doucet in their work~\cite{ANB-AD:14} and its very recent extension~\cite{ANB-AD:21}.
 Their work formally shows consensus towards the Wasserstein barycenter of the agents' initial measures.
-However, in order to compute such consensus, each agent needs to fully compute the Wasserstein barycenter resulting from its own measure and the measures from all its neighbors at each iteration.
-The work~\cite{ANB-AD:14} formally studies the case of probability measures on the real line.
-Finally, the results in~\cite{ANB-AD:14} assume that the communication between agents is deterministic, but flexible enough to consider both synchronous and asynchronous deterministic updating.
-The work assumes agents are connected by an undirected graph.
+In order to compute such consensus, each agent needs to fully compute the Wasserstein barycenter resulting from its own measure and the measures from all its neighbors at each iteration according to some time-varying graph.
+The work~\cite{ANB-AD:21} focuses on the case of probability measures on the real line, with the communication between agents being deterministic, but flexible enough to consider both synchronous and asynchronous deterministic updating.
+It assumes agents are connected by an undirected graph.

 The recent work~\cite{CAU-DD-PD-AG-AN:18} focuses on the design and distributed implementation of a numerical solver that approximates the standard Wasserstein barycenter when all the measures are discrete, through the use of entropic regularization.
 Moreover, the recent work~\cite{PD-DD-AG-CU-AN:18} from the same authors proposes another distributed solver for an approximate Wasserstein barycenter with the difference that the agents' measures may correspond to continuous distributions.
-Indeed, its framework is \emph{semi-discrete}, in that the measures to be interpolated can be continuous, but the sought measure that serves as a proxy for the barycenter, is restricted to be a discrete measure with finite support.
+Indeed, its framework is \emph{semi-discrete}, in that the measures to be interpolated can be continuous, but the sought measure that serves as a proxy for the barycenter is restricted to be a discrete measure with finite support.
 Therefore, we observe that the distributed algorithms from both works~\cite{CAU-DD-PD-AG-AN:18,PD-DD-AG-CU-AN:18} compute an approximate or a proxy of the true barycenter.
-Remarkably, both works exploit the dual formulation of the Wasserstein barycenter optimization problem to propose their numerical algorithms.
-Finally, both works require synchronous updating, i.e., all the agents need to communicate at the same time with all their neighbors at every time step, and all the computations are performed over an undirected graph.
+Both works require synchronous updating and all the computations are performed over an undirected graph.